cirosantilli/linux-cheat/od.md

 It always gives the total number of bytes.

-#duplicate lines
+#Duplicate lines

-od automatically hides one or more duplicate lines and represents them with an asterisk `*`.
+`od` automatically hides one or more duplicate lines and represents them with an asterisk `*`.

 Example: